Seasons in the Sun: Westlife version

-Irish boy band Westlife released a cover of "Seasons in the Sun" in December 1999, as a double A-side with "I Have a Dream" and as a triple A-side in Australia, including both "I Have a Dream" and "Flying Without Wings".
+Irish boy band Westlife released a cover of "Seasons in the Sun" in December 1999, as a double A-side with "I Have a Dream" and as a triple A-side in Australia, including both "I Have a Dream" and "Flying Without Wings" in a very limited release.
 The release became the UK's Christmas number-one single of 1999 – outperforming Cliff Richard's charity single "The Millennium Prayer", which landed at No. 2 – and marked the group's fourth UK number-one single.
 It continued to maintain its position into January 2000, spending a total of 17 weeks on the UK chart.
 The song was the 26th-best-selling single of 1999 in the UK.

+"Seasons in the Sun" have 100,273 sales from streaming as a standalone track as of 9 December 2021.